Table of Contents

 Treatment of Community-acquired Pneumonia in Children

 The first step in the management of a child with community-acquired pneumonia is to decide whether the child needs to be admitted for inpatient care or not.
 Children who are not toxic, not severely dehydrated, have a stable oxygenation status, and can take oral medication can be treated outside the hospital.

 Because the etiologies differ according to age, empirical therapies differ as well.
 Children aged between 1 and 3 months should be admitted and should receive erythromycin.
 Patients with afebrile pneumonitis due to mycoplasma or chlamydia should receive cefuroxime in an inpatient setting.

 Children aged between 3 months and 5 years can be treated in an outpatient setting if they are able to take oral medicine and are not very sick.
 Amoxicillin is the antibiotic of choice in this age group.
 Children who are allergic to penicillin should receive erythromycin instead.
-Children in this age group, who are hypoxic, dehydrated or severely toxic, should be admitted to hospital.
+Children in this age group, who are hypoxic, dehydrated or severely toxic, should be admitted to the hospital.
 The antibiotics of choice for inpatient care include ampicillin or cefuroxime.

 Pneumococcal vaccination has decreased the incidence of Streptococcus pneumoniae significantly since its introduction; therefore, it is recommended to receive this vaccination as one form of primary prevention of pneumonia in children.